hiukim/mind-ar-js-react/README.md

 This is an example project of using [MindAR](https://github.com/hiukim/mind-ar-js) in React

-The react component is inside `src/MindARViewer`.
+The react components are:

+1. `src/mindar-viewer` (AFRAME version), and
+2. `src/mindar-three-viewer` (ThreeJS version).

 Everything else are created from `create-react-app`, and they are irrelevant.

 # Screenshot
 |![alt text](https://github.com/hiukim/mind-ar-js-react/blob/master/screenshot.png?raw=true)|